How to Make Brownies in a Mug (Using Hot Cocoa)

 Is this something you’d ever make as a late-night treat?
 If you’ve tried it before, what did you do differently?
 Let me know in the comments below.
 Happy National Cocoa Day, Hudson Valley!

-*No chocolate chips?
-No problem: I discovered that marshmallows and granola crackers (leftovers from a S’mores spree last week) worked just as well.
+No chocolate chips?
+I discovered that marshmallows and granola crackers (leftovers from a S’mores spree last week) worked just as well.
 I’d also highly recommend topping it with ice cream; Allison suggests peanut butter caramel sauce.
 The possibilities are endless, really.